Motivational Quotes for Sales Team to Achieve Targets

 Motivation (Intrinsic Factors)

 Motivation includes intrinsic factors that boost job satisfaction among employees in the organization.
 The motivational factors include recognition, challenging tasks, achievements, Power, responsibilities, affiliation, relatedness, and opportunities.
-These intrinsic factors make employees feel an influential sense of decision-making in the organization.
+These intrinsic factors foster employees’ sense of influence over organizational decision-making.
 This continuous motivation arises from the job itself.
 Motivation may drive a person to move from a state of no satisfaction to satisfaction.

 Hygiene (Extrinsic factors)

-In contrast, Hygiene comprises extrinsic factors that prevent employees from being dissatisfied.
-The hygiene (extrinsic) factors are lower-level needs such as salary, job security, status, work environments, policy, and legal compliance.
-The presence of Hygiene factors may influence an employee to move from a state of dissatisfaction to no dissatisfaction.
+In contrast, Hygiene comprises extrinsic factors that prevent employee dissatisfaction.
+Hygiene (extrinsic) factors are lower-level needs, such as salary, job security, status, work environment, policies, and legal compliance.
+The presence of Hygiene factors may influence an employee to move from a state of dissatisfaction to a state of no dissatisfaction.

-The top managers and senior employees ensure hygiene factors such as work environments to prevent employees from being dissatisfied and enhance the motivator factors such as recognition to improve job satisfaction.
+Top managers and senior employees ensure that hygiene factors, such as work environments, are maintained to prevent employee dissatisfaction, and that motivator factors, such as recognition, are enhanced to improve job satisfaction.

 4. McClelland’s Theory of Needs (1961)

-In 1961, David McClelland developed the Need Theory explaining three factors that motivate people in organizations.
+In 1961, David McClelland developed the Need Theory, which explains three factors that motivate individuals in organizations.
 He proposed the Acquired- Needs Theory in his book ‘The Achieving Society’.

-Apart from Maslow’s hierarchy of five needs (Physiological needs, Safety needs, Love and belongingness needs, Esteem needs, and Self-actualization), McClelland proposed three additional needs (needs for achievement, affiliation, and power) that inspire employees to work in the organization.
-Therefore, the three needs theory is a content theory; because it explores three more motivational factors in organizational behavior.
+In addition to Maslow’s hierarchy of five needs (Physiological needs, Safety needs, Love and belongingness needs, Esteem needs, and Self-actualization), McClelland proposed three additional needs (needs for achievement, affiliation, and power) that motivate employees to work within the organization.
+Therefore, the three needs theory is a content theory because it examines three additional motivational factors in organizational behavior.

 David McClelland’s Three Needs are: